 Outcomes Provide Evidence of Value and Ways to Improve

 Therefore, the Current Value of any organization must be accompanied by evidence of its ability to meet market demand with timely delivery (Time-to-Market) while being able to sustain delivery over time (Ability to Innovate.)
-Organizations should therefore focus on the following Key Value Areas (KVA) categories:
+Therefore, Scrum’s evidence-based approach encourages organizations to focus on the following Key Value Areas (KVA) categories:

 - Current Value